apapenheim/apapenheim.github.io/_trc/canada2019.md

 <div class="ytcontainer"><iframe src="https://www.youtube.com/embed/noFX36JzRCU?rel=0&controls=1&showinfo=0&modestbranding=1" frameborder="0" allowfullscreen class="ytvideo"></iframe></div>

 The marquee, 1-minute video spot of the Liberal campaign (titled “Choose Forward”) opens on an STM bus.
 From that mise-en-scène of the everyman, Trudeau travels around his fabulously multicultural riding of Papineau[^fn3], and the camera stays with him: Smiling, respectfully listening, and observing various babies.
 While the visuals are a gauzy highlight reel of the Prime Minister’s soft skills, the ad copy is an altogether different beast.
+From the 20 second mark onward (i.e., two-thirds of the advert), the voice track, through both reductio-ad-Harper and name-checking Doug Ford's "For the People," establishes the *backwardness* that plays foil to the Liberal Forword.

 [^fn3]: Papineau is a lovely riding of indomitable people and excellent food.
 I encourage you to visit!